jaikechen/AngularWithAsp.netCore/README.md

 			this.entitySubject.next(response.items);
 		});
 ```
-1.2 user-list page subscripts to the entitySubject in model.datasource
+1.2 user-list page subscripts to the entitySubject
 ```
 	const entitiesSubscription = this.dataSource.entitySubject.pipe(
 			skip(1),